mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="electrolypes"></a>
 ### Electrolytes before you start

-A side-effect of nutritional ketosis is your body flushing out more water than usual, along with electrolytes; sodium, potassium, and magnesium.
+A side-effect of nutritional ketosis is your body flushing out more water than usual, along with electrolytes -- sodium, potassium, and magnesium.
 Behavioral side-effects include:

 * **keto flu** -- During the transition from using carbs as fuel to using your body fat you may experience an intense period of flu-like symptoms: aches, low energy.